Rules To Add And Subtract Integers

 4. Break Down Complex Problems: When faced with a complex problem involving multiple integers, break it down into smaller, more manageable steps.
 Convert all subtractions into additions of the opposite, and then combine like terms.
 This can help you avoid confusion and reduce the risk of errors.

-For example, if you are calculating 8 - (-3) + (-5) - 2, first convert the subtractions to additions: 8 + 3 + (-5) + (-2).
+As an example, if you are calculating 8 - (-3) + (-5) - 2, first convert the subtractions to additions: 8 + 3 + (-5) + (-2).
 Then, combine the positive integers: 8 + 3 = 11.
 Next, combine the negative integers: (-5) + (-2) = -7.
 Finally, add the results: 11 + (-7) = 4.

 5. Check Your Work: Always check your work to ensure accuracy.
 Use estimation to make sure your answer is reasonable.
-For example, if you are calculating -12 + 7, you know that the answer should be a negative number between -5 and -12.
+As an example, if you are calculating -12 + 7, you know that the answer should be a negative number between -5 and -12.
 If you get a different result, double-check your calculations.

 You can also use a calculator to verify your answers, but be sure to understand the underlying concepts rather than just relying on the calculator.
 The goal is to develop a solid understanding of integer arithmetic so that you can perform these operations accurately and efficiently without assistance.